Resource · Plain-English Guide

 Structural Silicone Glazing Explained

 Quick answer: Structural silicone glazing (SSG) is a curtain wall or storefront technique where glass is bonded directly to the aluminum framing with high-performance structural silicone — eliminating the exterior aluminum cap and producing a flush, all-glass exterior appearance.
 SSG is used on Class-A office, luxury hotel, and architecturally-driven commercial projects.
-It costs 20-40% more than traditional pressure-equalized glazing and requires factory-bonded units for HVHZ jurisdictions.

 What structural silicone actually does